AmnestyAM/documentation/docs/aspireupdate/index.md

 8. AspireCloud receives the asset, stores it in the data store.
 It can later serve requests for newly acquired asset.
 9. The asset that was pulled in from .org will expire after say 1 day (configurable).
 10. Once the asset expires, future requests to AspireCloud tells AspireUpdate that it doesn’t have the asset, fetches it again in the similar approach as above.
-11. The Process repeats as requests are made for updates.
+11. The process repeats as requests are made for updates.
 Deletgations are made to WordPress.org are made when an asset locally is not available.

 ## Testing AspireUpdate